A doctor’s office should feel like a safe space, but LGBTQ patients and their advocates say that’s not always what they experience.

 An increasing demand for Safe Zone certification – from providers and patients

-By the end of 2019, says BCBSRI’s Guillaume Bagal, 29 sites will be Safe Zone certified.
+So far, 39 practices have been certified as Safe Zones.
 Those include traditional physician practices, dental offices, mental health centers for adults and youths, and a multi-site assisted living facility.
 “Visits to our Safe Zone page have doubled in the past year,” says Bagal, with both providers and patients wanting to know more about certification.
 Bagal says BCBSRI will continue to expand the program to more healthcare systems as well as focus on more provider education and other dimensions of diversity.

 Blue Cross & Blue Shield of Rhode Island is an independent licensee of the Blue Cross Blue Shield Association, an association of independent, locally operated Blue Cross and Blue Shield companies.